There is always time to spare

 Pomodoro is Italian for tomato.
 The Pomodoro Technique® is centered around the idea of using a tomato timer to get things done.
 What does that have to do with organizing, you ask?
 It’s all about efficiency and productivity.

 It’s the approach I used while successfully decluttering and organizing my garage in February.
 It’s a simple yet effective method you can use to stay on track while working on any big organizing project.
 This time management technique was credited by Francesco Cirillo in the late 1980s.

-It’s as simple as setting a timer for 25 minutes and getting as much done as you can within that time frame.
+It’s as simple as setting a timer for 15-25 minutes and getting as much done as you can within that time frame.

 The genius part is that you HAVE to take a short break (about 15-20 minutes) when the timer goes off.
 Drink a cup of tea, stretch, take a power nap, anything relaxing.
 During your short break you cannot do anything related to the organizing project.

-It took me an entire month to get my garage decluttered and organized because I was pacing myself.
+I don’t suggest doing more than 4 timed-sessions a day.
+Remember, organizing is not a do or die situation.
+If you don’t get your organizing project done in one day that’s OK!
+It took me an entire month to get my garage decluttered and organized, and I’m a professional organizer!
 I set reasonable goals, set a timer while I worked, took breaks and got the job done without getting overwhelmed.

-With the Pomodoro Technique ® you can declutter, destress and simplify in short, manageable bursts.
+You can declutter, destress and simplify in short, manageable bursts.

 If you are ready to start Loving Your Home, join the Club!